 Ralph served for 33 years in a number of leadership positions in the Tennessee Metro Nashville Public School system, Tennessee’s second-largest school district where he was named teacher, principal and educator of the year.
 Additionally, Ralph was awarded the state’s highest honor when named the Tennessee Colonel Aide de Camp in recognition of his contributions to education.
 Ralph is a member of the Tennessee State University Education Wall of Fame and a member of Kappa Alpha Psi.

-Bill Listanski began his career with ChanceLight Behavioral Health and Education as a teacher at an Ombudsman center in Pennsylvania in 2006.
+Bill Listanski began his career with ChanceLight Behavioral Health, Therapy and Education as a teacher at an Ombudsman center in Pennsylvania in 2006.
 He was promoted to center director, training specialist and operations manager, and then named a vice president of business development in 2015.

 As operations manager, Bill supervised all Ombudsman programs in Pennsylvania, Ohio, New Hampshire and Massachusetts, and developed and nurtured strong relationships with school district partners, and led a significant expansion in Ohio.
 Bill graduated from the University of Scranton with a bachelor’s in secondary education social studies and political science.
 In 2010, he was awarded ChanceLight’s highest honor in recognition of his exemplary leadership.

 Michele Throm is a former classroom teacher, leader, and trainer who brings 18 years of expertise working professionally with educators in both the public and private sectors.
 Michele has extensive experience in the education market partnering with all levels of educational leaders on solutions to help make a difference in the lives of children.